lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 #### Super Mini Airflow Pipeline

-The learning curve of Airflow is steeper than Luigi, Lady H. decided to use a small amount of super power from the sprouts, to exhibit a super mini Airflow pipeline that convers the key learning points from Airflow.
+The learning curve of Airflow is steeper than Luigi, Lady H. decided to use a small amount of sprouts' power, to exhibit a super mini Airflow pipeline that covers the key learning points.

-This super mini pipeline only has 2 steps, data spliting and baseline model training.
+This super mini pipeline only has 2 tasks, data spliting task followed by model training task.
 This whole workflow is a DAG and can be defined within a .py file.

 🌻 [Check Airflow super_mini_pipeline.py DAG >>][3]